Promissory Note Arbitrations

 In circumstances such as these, the broker may well have a winning claim against the brokerage firm for fraudulently inducing him to accept employment with the firm.

 Unpaid Overtime Compensation.
-Many brokers in Manhattan State work substantially in excess of 40 hours per workweek.
+Many brokers in New York State work substantially in excess of 40 hours per workweek.
 If a broker at a brokerage firm in City Of Manhattan works more than 40 hours per workweek, but is not paid, each workweek and regardless of the quantity or quality of his work, at a certain minimum salary level per week, that broker may have a (counter)claim against his brokerage firm for unpaid overtime compensation.

 Defamation.
 In New Jersey and in some other states, a broker or other registered employee may successfully sue a brokerage firm or other former employer in the securities industry, for defaming the broker or other registered employee on a Form U-5 (Uniform Termination Notice for Securities Industry Registration), by proving the usual elements of defamation, plus that the former employer acted with malice.

 Unpaid Wages, Unpaid Bonuses, or Unpaid, Deferred Compensation.
 Other counterclaims that may offset, in whole or in part, any award to the brokerage firm in a promissory note case include, without limitation, unpaid wages claims, unpaid bonus claims, and causes of action for unpaid, deferred compensation.